awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 ### Creating Tables Using Athena for AWS Glue ETL Jobs<a name="schema-etl-tables"></a>

-Tables that you create from within Athena must have a table property added to them called a `classification`, which identifies the format of the data\.
-This allows AWS Glue to be able to use the tables for ETL jobs\.
+Tables that you create in Athena must have a table property added to them called a `classification`, which identifies the format of the data\.
+This allows AWS Glue to use the tables for ETL jobs\.
 The classification values can be `csv`, `parquet`, `orc`, `avro`, or `json`\.
-An example create table statement in Athena follows:
+An example `CREATE TABLE` statement in Athena follows:

 ```
 CREATE EXTERNAL TABLE sampleTable (